Bringelly: History

-Aerotropolis

 Bringelly is adjacent to Badgerys Creek, site of the future Western Sydney Airport.
-The NSW Government plans to build a new commercial centre in Bringelly's north, which is intended to emerge as the city's third commercial centre behind Sydney and Parramatta.
+The NSW Government planned to build a new commercial centre in Bringelly's north, which is intended to emerge as the city's third commercial centre behind Sydney and Parramatta.
 In March 2021, Premier Gladys Berejiklian announced that the new centre would be in honour of Sydney Harbour Bridge engineer Dr John Bradfield.
 The name was chosen by a committee following a call for public submissions in 2020.
 Berejiklian said that "The name Bradfield is synonymous with delivering game-changing infrastructure".

-Bradfield was also the name of a suburb in Sydney's North Shore district between 1924 and 1977.
+In March 2023, the portion of Bringelly east of The Northern Road and north of Bringelly Road became part of the newly-gazetted suburb of Bradfield.

 Population

-In the 2016 Census, there were 2,507 people in Bringelly.
-73.0% of people were born in Australia.
-68.8% of people spoke only English at home.
-Other languages spoken at home included Italian 4.9% and Arabic 4.7%.
-The most common responses for religion were Catholic 46.9%, Anglican 13.4% and No Religion 11.4%.
+In the 2021 Census, there were 2,433 people in Bringelly.
+71.0% of people were born in Australia.
+65.4% of people spoke only English at home.
+Other languages spoken at home included Arabic 6.3% and Italian 4.7%.
+The most common responses for religion were Catholic 44.8%, No Religion 15.3% and Anglican 10.1%.